SupportExTraGoZ/TelerikTeamProject/README.md

           * Contracts
             - IConsoleReader
             - IConsoleWriter
+            - IIOConsole - Implements IConsoleReader and IConsoleWriter and expose Console Functions out
           * Modules - All functions that are used in CLI
             - ConsoleRead - read line from console
             - ConsoleWriter - write line to console